 The water should be very warm -- not hot, but comfortable to the touch.
-Add the Epsom salt while the water is running to help it dissolve.
+Add the Epsom salts while the water is running to help them dissolve.

 Keep the part of your body that hurts in the water for at least 12 minutes.
 Just relax.